 Define the file owner, correct transfer admission or file name.
+Repeat the command.
 160 Request <Request id>.
 Remote system: Invalid file password

 The command was not executed because the password for the send file or the receive file is missing or incorrect.